(Chicago, Illinois, April 16, 1892 – Ramsey County, Minnesota, September 12, 1971).1

 Lawton attended the University of Illinois, where, according to his draft registration card, he served as an infantry private in the University of Illinois cadet regiment.
 After receiving his B.A. in liberal arts and journalism in 1915, he went to California—perhaps drawn by recollections of his maternal grandfather, who had participated in the Gold Rush before settling in Chicago—to teach at a private preparatory school, Manzanita Hall, in Palo Alto.6 The following year Lawton was accepted for the aviation service and returned to Illinois to attend ground school at Champaign in the class that graduated August 25, 1917.7

-About one third of the men in this class, including Lawton, chose or were chosen to go to Italy for flight training and were thus among the 150 cadets of the “Italian” or “second Oxford detachment” who sailed to England on the Carmania.
+About one third of the men in this class, including Lawton, chose or were chosen to go to Italy for flight training and were thus among the 150 men of the “Italian” or “second Oxford detachment” who sailed to England on the Carmania.
 The ship departed New York on September 18, 1917, and, after a stopover at Halifax to meet up with a convoy for the Atlantic crossing, docked at Liverpool on October 2, 1917.
 Once in England the men learned that Italy was no longer their destination; instead they were to attend ground school, again, this time at the Royal Flying Corps’s No. 2 School of Military Aeronautics at Oxford University.
 There was initially considerable grumbling about this turn of events; everyone wanted to start flying as soon as possible.
 But they made their peace with the situation and enjoyed what Oxford had to offer: recreation, sightseeing, and socializing with town and gown, who welcomed the American military in this fourth year of the war.
-The cadets were divided into two groups.
+The cadets (as they were now called) were divided into two groups.
 Ninety of the men were housed at Christ Church College and sixty at Queen’s.
 Cadet William Ludwig Deetjen was in charge of the smaller contingent, which probably included Lawton; Deetejen noted in his diary in mid-October that he was “going to a dance tonight with Lawton, a Fiji”—they had both joined the Phi Gamma Delta fraternity while at college.8

-A month after their arrival in England, the cadets learned that their time at Oxford was up.
+A month after their arrival in England, the men learned that their time at Oxford was up.
 Twenty men were selected to go to Stamford to start flying; Lawton was among the remaining 129 who were ordered to attend machine gun school at Harrowby Camp near Grantham in Lincolnshire (according to the War Birds entry for November 6, 1917, one man, James Whitworth Stokes, stayed behind in Oxford to be operated on for appendicitis).
 On November 3, 1917, the men got up early to pack for the train journey north.
 It took about six hours, including an hour stop for lunch near Bletchley Park.
 A little further on, at Sandy, they changed cars, and Lawton completed the third class journey in a compartment with six others, including Fremont Cutler Foss, who got his compartment mates to autograph his diary page for that day.
 In a letter home, one of them, Parr Hooper, recounted how

 We arrived at Grantham about 3:30.
 When we formed up outside of the station a full band fell in with us and we marched thru the town and out here with thrilling music. . . .
 This camp is a very large affair on a muddy hill side farm.
 We have a section of very nice huts, about 9 men to a hut, and our own mess hall with a comfortable ante-room.
 They served us a good dinner as soon as we arrived.
 Then we sorted out our baggage from where it had been unloaded from trucks and toted it to our huts.
 After putting up our cots and getting arranged generally we had supper at 7:45. . . .
 We will be here 4 months and then, it seems, will go to an aerial gunnery school.
 It looks like we got sent here because there was no other place to send us to—playing for time.9